aradaynt/Card-Jitsu/README.md

 ## How to run

-You can either open the website at (WIP)
+You can either open the website at the link we provided in the submission

 or